return42/sphkerneldoc/linux_src_doc/fs/lockd/clntproc_c.rst

     :param struct file_lock \*fl:
         address of arguments for the lock operation

+    :param void \*data:
+        address of data to be sent to callback operations

 ..
 This file was automatic generated / don't edit.